 What Counts as Distracted Driving?

 Distracted driving means doing anything that takes your eyes, hands, or mind off driving safely.
-The National Highway Traffic Safety Administration (NHTSA) breaks it into three categories:
+The National Highway Traffic Safety Administration (NHTSA) breaks it into three categories:- Visual distractions: looking away from the road (reading texts, checking GPS, glancing at passengers).

 - Manual distractions: taking your hands off the wheel (eating, reaching for items, using a phone).